-Water demand in the Treasure Valley is expected to increase, although there is no consensus on the amount.
+Water demand in the Treasure Valley is expected to increase, although there is no consensus on the amount as demonstrated by three recent studies.
 The U.S. Bureau of Reclamation projected in a 2006 assessment level study that consumptive water demand in the Boise Basin could increase by as much as 124, 085 af/year by 2050.
 WRIME's detailed 2010 demand study determined that demands for water in the Treasure Valley would increase by 82,880 af/year by 2060.
 IDWR staff estimates that new water demands and shortfalls in water supply for existing demands could result in a need for new water supplies of approximately 170,000 af/year.